-Our effective tax rate, which represents our tax provision as a percentage of income before tax, was (201.0)%, (13.5)%, and (1.0)%, respectively, for 2019, 2018, and 2017.
+Our effective tax rate, which represents our tax provision as a percentage of income before tax, was 11.0%, (201.0)%, and (13.5)%, respectively, for 2020, 2019, and 2018.

-The decrease in our 2019 provision was primarily driven by removal of valuation allowances on our foreign net operating loss carryforwards.
-We have determined that our Irish subsidiary has reached a level of sustained profitability sufficient enough to release a significant portion of the valuation allowance on its net operating loss carryforward.
+The increase in our 2020 provision was primarily driven by a non-recurring benefit in our 2019 provision.
+Our 2019 provision included the removal of valuation allowances on some of our foreign net operating loss carryforwards.
+During the year ended December 31, 2019 we determined that our Irish subsidiary had reached a level of sustained profitability sufficient enough to release a significant portion of the valuation allowance on its net operating loss carryforward.
 Accordingly, we recorded a \$6.0 million benefit related to a valuation allowance against the Irish net operating loss carryforward deferred tax asset.
 Additionally, during the year ended December 31, 2019 we completed a legal entity reorganization that reduced the number of our German subsidiaries.
 This reorganization allowed us to remove a valuation allowance on the net operating loss carryforward deferred tax asset of one of the surviving German entities.
 Accordingly, we recorded a benefit of \$1.5 million, which is net of a reserve for a related uncertain tax position.
-The combined benefit was partially offset by an increase in the provision due to changes in the jurisdictional mix of earnings including the now ongoing taxability of our earnings in Ireland and Germany which results in a non-cash tax expense.
+The year over year increase driven by the non-recurring combined benefit was partially offset by a decrease in the provision due to release of a reserve for an uncertain tax position in our Israel subsidiary due to an audit settlement and changes in the jurisdictional mix of earnings.